 But here it is, from a handsome cookbook, American Flavor, by Andrew Carmellini (Ecco, October 2011).
 You may have the ingredients (milk, eggs, flour, sugar, butter, and vanilla) on hand.
 While I cherish the basic butter/lemon juice/confectioners’ sugar rendition, people vote for maple syrup, jams and jellies, sauteed apples, and fresh fruit as worthy accompaniments.
 You whirl those basics into a velvety batter using a blender, making this simple enough to make before you even have your coffee or tea.

-Both the recipe and many of the recipe’s commenters on Leite’s Culinaria believe that making this the night before (or about 6 hours ahead) is crucial to avoiding “egginess” and achieving idea Dutch babyhood.
+Both the recipe and many of the recipe’s commenters on Leite’s Culinaria believe that making this the night before (or about 6 hours ahead) is crucial to avoiding “egginess” and achieving idea Dutch babyhood for the German Pancake.
 For me, mixing up the batter right before baking not only worked decently, it pleased me much more than the rested version.

 My freshly-mixed pancake poofed and puffed up in a kooky, cumulus-cloudy manner (see first two photos at the top of this post).
 My proper, recipe-adhering-to-which, made-ahead, well-rested pancake came out symmetrical and smooth (above and below these words).
 Being a fan of the kooky, and finding it lovely rather than eggy, I vote for the buzz-it-up-and-go version myself.
 The option of making it ahead simplifies the morning feast, so suit yourself.
 And what’s wrong with eggy?
 I personally for one consider egginess to be a plus!